 What can you do?
 You could talk to us or you could visit Orbis Expeditions to work out your own way to help in Malawi.
 Orbis specialises in educational, philanthropic, sustainable travel across the country.

-Inspired by Alex Shirley of Sydney’s PrimalFit, Dean and Richard took the “Sherpa Challenge”, carrying participants in a leadership development programme to help raise funds to support the people of Nepal.
+Inspired by Alex Shirley of Sydney’s PrimalFit, Dean and Richard took the “Sherpa Challenge”, carrying participants in a leadership development programme to help raise funds to support the people of Nepal in a time of desperate need.
 Watch them making fools of themselves in one of the videos below, then decide how you’ll get involved by taking your own Sherpa Challenge…

-Alex advises anyone participating to warm up properly, maintain good posture throughout the challenge and “switch on their core”.
+Alex advises anyone participating in similar challenges to warm up properly, maintain good posture throughout the challenge and “switch on their core”.
 You should also opt to be carried if you find yourself nominated and suffer with back problems.
-If you’re interested in learning more about PrimalFit, you’ll find them here.

 To learn more about the impact we're having in our 'day jobs', click here.
 Alternatively, if you'd like to help us make the world a better place, please get in touch by email via firstname.lastname@example.org.